Skip to content

 Install

 Point any AI agent at networkr.dev/brief.md, or run the CLI yourself.
-Both paths produce the same final state: a registered site, a tenant API key, and the first article generating in the background.
+Both paths drive the same server-side state machine: audit, flavour, activate, verify, configure delivery, optional pipes, done.
+End state: a registered site, a tenant API key, and the first article generating in the background.

 Agent install